Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 ## A generic framework for spatial prediction using Random Forest

-We have seen in previous examples that MLA's can be used efficiently to map soil properties and classes.
-Most of currently used MLA's, however, ignore the spatial locations of the observations and hence any spatial autocorrelation in the data not accounted for by the covariates.
-Spatial auto-correlation, especially if still existent in the cross-validation residuals, indicates that the predictions are maybe biased, and this is sub-optimal.
+We have seen, in the above examples, that MLA's can be used efficiently to map soil properties and classes.
+Most currently used MLA's, however, ignore the spatial locations of the observations and hence overlook any spatial autocorrelation in the data not accounted for by the covariates.
+Spatial auto-correlation, especially if it remains visible in the cross-validation residuals, indicates that the predictions are perhaps biased, and this is sub-optimal.
-To account for this, @Hengl2018RFsp describe a framework for using Random Forest (as implemented in the ranger package) in combination with geographical distances to sampling locations to fit models and predict values (RFsp).
+To account for this, @Hengl2018RFsp describe a framework for using Random Forest (as implemented in the ranger package) in combination with geographical distances to sampling locations (which provide measures of relative spatial location) to fit models and predict values (RFsp).

 ### General principle of RFsp

-RF is in essence a non-spatial approach to spatial prediction as the sampling locations and general sampling pattern are ignored during the estimation of MLA model parameters.
+RF is, in essence, a non-spatial approach to spatial prediction, as the sampling locations and general sampling pattern are both ignored during the estimation of MLA model parameters.
 This can potentially lead to sub-optimal predictions and possibly systematic over- or under-prediction, especially where the spatial autocorrelation in the